CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   occurrences    Indicates max number of occurrences of the local system's AS
-                 number in the received AS_PATH origin         If on, a received AS_PATH containing the ASN of the local system is allowed, but only if it is the originating AS  -h, --help     Show help.## nv set vrf <vrf-id> router bgp neighbor <neighbor-id> address-family ipv6-unicast aspath allow-my-asn occurrences 1-10
+                 number in the received AS_PATH origin         If on, a received AS_PATH containing the ASN of the local system is allowed, but only if it is the originating AS

+## nv set vrf <vrf-id> router bgp neighbor <neighbor-id> address-family ipv6-unicast aspath allow-my-asn occurrences 1-10

 ### Usage